-- \rightarrow Put timers on pump-driven reticulation systems. - ightarrow If you have a pool, use a timer on your pool pump and reduce its operating time over winter. - → Plant deciduous trees or vines, or provide solar shading devices at courtyards and along the north side of the home where exposed, to allow winter sun to penetrate whilst providing summer shading. - → Aim to minimise the requirement for energy-hungry garden tools - like lawnmowers, leaf blowers and other electrical equipment.
+- → Put timers on pump-driven reticulation systems. - \rightarrow If you have a pool, use a timer on your pool pump and reduce its operating time over winter. - → Grow deciduous trees or vines on the north side of the home to allow winter sun to filter through while providing summer shading. - → Aim to minimise the requirement for energy-hungry garden tools - like lawnmowers, leaf blowers and other electrical equipment.